 - Think in solutions.
 Once you have it out of your head and in a different perspective, start thinking about solutions or positive things about what’s bothering you.

 - Take massive action.
 Do whatever is necessary to solve your problem.
 You know what to do, now you just need to actually do it.
 Start now!
 Occupying your mind with a new hobby or learning something new can help pick your spirits up.
-If you feel this might be the case, consider taking a few courses in a variety of programs at Benedictine online.

 Sometimes you can’t seem to identify a problem, or there are just too many to overcome.
 In these cases, I advice you to focus more on being happy than anything else.
 This have to come first, as you will get a whole new outlook when you really feel alive.
 So follow these 12 tips, and you’ll be up again in no time.